Christ Church Frederica on St. Simons Island, Georgia

 Uncle Remus Museum, Eatonton

-Step back in time and discover how Joel Chandler Harris created Uncle Remus, the fictional narrator of traditional African folktales.
-Located in Harris's hometown of Eatonton, the Uncle Remus Museum educates visitors about the author and folk traditions with historic artifacts, dioramas of famous Uncle Remus characters like Br'er Rabbit and more.
+Step back in time and discover the life and work of Joel Chandler Harris through historic storytelling, period artifacts, dioramas of famous Uncle Remus characters, like Br'er Rabbit, local history during Harris' formative years in Eatonton, and informative tours.
 Special rates are available for groups of 10 or more (reservation and deposit required).

 Flannery O'Connor Childhood Home, Savannah

 After seeing where the famed author spent her last years, travel to Savannah to learn about O'Connor's early years.
 Visitors to the home may view rare books in the library and tour the garden where five-year-old O'Connor famously taught a chicken to walk backward.
-Special 45-minute group tours, discounted to $4 per person, are available outside of normal hours with advance request.
-Groups are kept to 15 people or fewer to ensure a quality experience.
+Special group tours are available with advance request.

 Midnight in the Garden of Good and Evil Book & Movie Tour, Savannah

 Join Savannah Heritage Tours for a glimpse into the life of this famed novel's main character, Jim Williams.
-The two-and-a-half-hour Midnight Book and Movie Tour includes Bonaventure Cemetery and several homes Williams owned and restored.
-The three-hour Grand Midnight Tour adds historic Mercer House, Williams' home and the setting of pivotal scenes in the story.
-Motor coach tours include the main book destinations, the Historic District, St. John The Baptist and other sites.
-Customized tours require a minimum of six guests and 48 hours notice. savannahheritagetour.com
+The Midnight Book and Movie Tour includes Bonaventure Cemetery and several homes Williams owned and restored.
+The Grand Midnight Tour adds historic Mercer House, Williams' home and the setting of pivotal scenes in the story.
+Motor coach tours include the main book destinations, the Historic District, Cathedral of St. John the Baptist, and other sites.
+Customized tours require a minimum of six guests and 48 hours' notice.

 Eugenia Price's Georgia, St. Simons Island

-While on a book tour in 1962, American author Eugenia Price discovered St. Simons and fell in love with the island.
+While on a book tour in 1962, American author Eugenia Price discovered St. Simons Island and fell in love with the island.
 She spent the rest of her life writing about the area.
-To help visitors see St. Simons through her eyes, Golden Isles Touring Company offers the three-hour Eugenia Price's St. Simons Island Tour, which includes visits to Christ Church Frederica and its cemetery, the 1872 Lighthouse and the Coastal Georgia Historical Society Museum and Eugenia Price Room.
-Motor coach charters are welcome with advanced notice. goldenislestouring.com
+To help visitors see St. Simons through her eyes, Golden Isles Touring Company offers the Eugenia Price's St. Simons Island Tour, which includes visits to Christ Church Frederica and its cemetery, where the author is buried, and the St. Simons Lighthouse Museum.
+Motor coach charters are welcome with advanced notice.
+Or, you can follow this self-guided tour to several landmarks that are must-sees for her loyal fans.

 Road to Tara Museum, Jonesboro

-The Clayton County Convention & Visitors Bureau offers several group tour options for visitors to enjoy an authentic Gone With the Wind experience, with the Road to Tara Museum at the heart of each one.
-Housed in the 1867 Historic Train Depot, the museum illustrates the progression from the Civil War's Atlanta Campaign to the writing of Margaret Mitchell's epic tome and subsequent film release.
-Fans will review artifacts from the Civil War, Margaret Mitchell's life and the GWTW movie set.
-Group prices vary depending on the length of the tour and number of sites visited.
+The Clayton County Convention & Visitors Bureau offers several group tour options for visitors, and many include the Road to Tara Museum.
+Housed in a historic train depot, the museum illustrates the progression from the Civil War's Atlanta Campaign to the writing of Margaret Mitchell's epic tome and subsequent film release.
+Fans will review artifacts from Margaret Mitchell's life and the GWTW movie set, as well as the Hattie McDaniel Legacy Experience, which highlights the career of the first African American to receive an Academy Award.
+Group prices vary by tour length.

-Opened in the Old Thomas Warehouse building in downtown Marietta in 2003, the Gone With the Wind Museum features an extensive collection of movie memorabilia curated by Dr. Christopher Sullivan.
-From the original Bengaline honeymoon gown worn by actress Vivien Leigh to film posters, movie premiere programs and more, it's a GWTW fan's dream.
-Groups of 15 or more receive a discounted $5 admission rate per person.
-Customized tours may be scheduled with advance notice.
+Housed in historic Brumby Hall, the Gone With the Wind Museum features an extensive collection of memorabilia relating to the book and movie.
+From the mourning bonnet worn by actress Vivien Leigh to Rhett Butler's jacket, and more, it's a GWTW fan's dream.
+Guided tours for groups of 20 or more may be scheduled with advance notice.